Giclee Printing: The Complete Guide for Artists in 2026

 How Giclée Prints Are Made

-Here are the steps to make giclée prints:
+Here are the steps to make a giclée print:

 Image via Brooklyn Editions

-• Step 1: The original artwork is scanned at 300 DPI (Dots per Inch).
-This high-resolution capture all the detail, texture, and color in the piece.
+• Step 1 — Capture: The original artwork is scanned at around 300 DPI (dots per inch).
+This high-resolution capture preserves the detail, texture, and color of the piece — and submitting files in high resolution and CMYK, as our operations team advises, is what protects fidelity downstream.

-• Step 2: The file is sent to a wide-format inkjet printer that uses pigment-based inks.
-The printer sprays tiny ink droplets precisely to match the original artwork.
+• Step 2 — Print: The file goes to a wide-format inkjet printer using pigment-based inks, which sprays tiny ink droplets precisely to match the original.

-• Step 3: Next, the artist selects a surface, usually archival paper or canvas.
-These materials stay strong and won’t fade over time.
-The printer then carefully loads the surface.
+• Step 3 — Surface: The artist selects a surface — usually archival paper or canvas — chosen because it stays strong and won’t fade over time.
+The printer then carefully loads it.

-• Step 5: After approval, multiple copies are made, each matching the same high quality as the original.
+• Step 5 — Editioning: After approval, multiple copies are produced to the same standard.
 Each print is handled carefully, and limited editions are signed and numbered.

 Open vs Limited Edition Giclée Prints